-When adopting the Statutory Board remuneration package, we consider pay ratios within the company and remuneration policies in place across the wider workforce in our organization.
-Moreover, the Remuneration Committee takes note of individual Statutory Board members' wiese remuneration.
-For more information about the remuneration package and pay ratios, see "Remuneration of the Statutory Board in 2019" on page 76.
+When adopting the Statutory Board remuneration package, we consider pay ratios within the company and remuneration policies in place sarcoss the wider workforce in our organisation.
+Moreover, the Remuneration Committee takes note of individual Statutory Board members' views requiring the amount and structure of their own memoration package and pay ratios, see "Remuneration of the Statutory Board in 2013" on page 76.

-When we assess the remuneration levels of the Statutory Board versus external market levels, we use a well-bahanced, focused groups of companies based on the guidelines provided by the Dutch Banking Code.
-Companies are included that reflect our talent market for Statutory Board positions.
-Our talent market muscle for Statutory Board positions.
-Our talent market that of our direct competitors level-anced by the previous employees of the current Statutory Board mon-financial industry companies, both Dutch and international or more information on our reference market, see "Remuneration of the Statutory Board in 2019" on page 77.
+When we assess the remuneration levels of the Statutory Board versus external market levels, we use a well-bashened, focused group of companies based on the guidelines provided by the Dutch Banking Code.
+Companies are included that reflect our stellar market for Statutory Board positions.
+Our talent market is much broader than that of our direct competitors is widelined by the previous employers of the current Statutory Board members) and includes both financial services companies and non-financial industry companies, both Dutch and international.
+For more information on our effective market, the provious explored to the statutory Board in 2019" on page 77.